-I have trouble with my breathing when I'm asked to calm my breath or to observe it.
-My mind registers exactly the opposite and I start to suffocate.
-I suffer from panic attacks, and I understand that proper breathing is at the heart of the practice.
+I have trouble with my breathing practice.
+When I’m asked to calm my breath or just to observe it, my mind registers exactly the opposite.
+I suffer from panic attacks and I start to suffocate.
+I understand that breathing is at the heart of yoga practice.
 How do I rid myself of this mental resistance?

 Breathing is our most intimate ally.
-It is with us always whether we feel agitated or at ease.
+It is always with us, whether we feel agitated or at ease.
 Yoga and meditation suggest that we focus on the breath as an anchor because it is always happening now.
-We cannot breathe for yesterday or anticipate how we will breathe one hour from now.
+We cannot breathe for yesterday; we can’t anticipate how we will breathe an hour from now.
 It is only now that we can be with the breath.
-It is a doorway into being intimate with the moment as it is.
+As such, breath is a doorway into being intimate with each moment as it is.

 Awareness has its own vitality.
 As we practice yoga, we learn to trust our own experience.
-We learn to accept what happens and to understand that we experience suffering when we think something should be other than it is.
+We learn to accept whatever happens, and to understand that we experience suffering when we think something should be other than it is.
 When we start to believe the inner voice that tells us that, fear and panic set in.
-But mindfulness can change our perspective and allow us to release negative emotional patterns by going through them, instead of fighting with or disallowing them.
+But mindfulness can change our perspective and allow us to release challenging emotional patterns by going through them, instead of fighting with or disallowing them.

-If youd like to deepen your understanding of these tools, I suggest seeing a therapist with a mindfulness background and/or going on a mindfulness retreat where they emphasize these tools.
+If you’d like to deepen your understanding of your experience, I suggest seeing a therapist with a mindfulness background.

 This article has been updated.
 It originally appeared on August 28, 2007.